-If the school holds any cytotoxic drugs, there management will be separately risk assessed and follow Health and Safety Executive (HSE) guidance.
+Should the school ever hold any cytotoxic drugs, the management will be separately risk assessed and follow Health and Safety Executive (HSE) guidance.

-Record Keeping - administration of medicines.
+Record Keeping - administration of medicines

 For legal reasons records of all medicines administered are kept at the school until the pupil reaches the age of 24.
 This includes medicines administered by staff during all educational or residential visits.
 The pupil's parent/ guardian will also be informed if their child has been unwell during the school day and medication has been administered.
 For record sheets see Appendix 2 Template D and E.